Crossing Symmetric Spinning S-matrix Bootstrap: EFT bounds: Crossing symmetric dispersion relation: Overview

 \subsubsection{Massless spinning particles}

-For massless spinning particles, the decomposition of the amplitude into partial waves remains more or less unchanged with the technical difference due to the fact that instead of Gegenbauer polynomials, we have Wigner-$d$ functions in the expansion.
+For massless spinning particles, the decomposition of the amplitude into partial waves remains more or less unchanged with the technical difference because instead of Gegenbauer polynomials, we have Wigner-$d$ functions in the expansion.
 From section \ref{crampconstr}, we know how to construct the crossing symmetric amplitudes given the linearly independent basis of helicity amplitudes for various massless and massive spinning particles.
 The crossing symmetric decomposition \eqref{crossdisp} is therefore modified to be,